 The next thing to consider is the model's maximum airflow, measured in cubic feet per minute (CFM).
 A higher CFM means better airflow in a room, which helps improve cooling performance.

-2. Efficiency ratings & certification
+Efficiency ratings and certification

 Every air conditioner has an energy efficiency ratio (EER), and the higher the EER, the more efficient the air conditioner is.
 The average EER of the window air conditioners we compared is 10.3, with the most efficient unit having an EER rating over 10.7.
 Typically, appliances that are Energy Star certified are 20 to 30 percent more efficient than the minimum requirements.